w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Withdraw unbonded funds

-After `unbond` has been called and the unbonding duration has passed (e.g. 28 days on Polkadot), a member may withdraw their funds with `withdrawUnbonded`.
+After `unbond` has been called and the unbonding duration has passed (28 eras {{ polkadot: which correspond to 28 days on Polkadot :polkadot }}{{ kusama: which correspond to 7 days on Kusama :kusama }}), a member may withdraw their funds with `withdrawUnbonded`.
 Withdrawing effectively ends a member's relationship with their pool, allowing them to join a different pool if desired.